bryangruneberg/laragoon/README.md

  - A service provider which
    - Makes the Dockerfiles, the configuration files, and severl supporting files publishable
    - Looks for a Lagoon environment and overloads an environment specific config file if found

+## Requirements

+This package is supported on Laravel 5.5 and above.

+It is assumed that you have amazee.io's Lagoon requirements already installed.
+See http://lagoon.rtfd.io/ for details.

+It is assumed that you have a Laravel app already running.

 ## Installation